KMCI-TV: Newscasts

+In 2000, KSHB-TV began producing a half-hour 9 p.m. newscast on KMCI to compete with the in-house newscast in that timeslot on WDAF-TV.
+The program was canceled in 2003, one week after KMCI's rebranding as "38 The Spot".

+On April 6, 2015, KMCI began airing a third hour of KSHB 41 News Today from 7 to 8 a.m., after KSHB begins airing NBC's Today show.
+At the time, the station also simulcast an hour of the Border Patrol morning show on sports radio station WHB (810 AM).
+As of September 2025, KMCI-TV aired a weekday noon newscast and a 7 p.m.
+Saturday news hour.

 Sports programming

-Currently, KMCI simulcasts an hour of the Border Patrol morning show on sports radio station WHB (810 AM).
-Along with KSHB-TV, it is an official station of the Kansas City Chiefs.

 Shortly after becoming 38 The Spot, the station launched a sports talk show, 38 Sports Spot, which ran from 2003 to 2008.
 For much of that time period, the station also had rights to a package of Kansas City Royals baseball games.

-On November 6, 2013, KSHB-TV/KMCI-TV announced a deal with Sporting Kansas City to broadcast up to 26 regular season games from the Major League Soccer club on KMCI, as well as several specials throughout the season (some of which would air on KSHB-TV) and pre-game and post-game shows beginning with the 2014 season.
+On November 6, 2013, KSHB-TV/KMCI-TV announced a deal with Sporting Kansas City to broadcast up to 26 regular-season games from the Major League Soccer (MLS) club on KMCI-TV, as well as several specials throughout the season and pre-game and post-game shows, beginning with the 2014 season.
+The team had previously been telecast by KMCI in 1997, when it was known as the Kansas City Wiz.
 The deal ran through 2016; beginning in 2017, all Sporting KC matches moved to Fox Sports Kansas City.
-For the 2022 season, Sporting KC returned to KMCI.
+For the 2022 season, Sporting KC returned to KMCI; this was the last year of local TV rights deals in MLS, as the league's 10-year deal with Apple supplanted all local contracts in 2023.

 In 2018, KMCI and the University of Kansas struck a deal where KMCI would broadcast one early-season football game and several early-season Kansas Jayhawks men's basketball games, women's basketball home games, and other select sporting events from the university.
 The move was part of expanded distribution of the university's Tier 3 athletic events.

 The Kansas City Chiefs announced in 2019 that KMCI and KSHB would replace KCTV as the team's official broadcast partners, allowing access to team programming, including preseason contests, plus marketing opportunities.

 Prior to the 2022 season, KMCI announced an agreement with the Kansas City Current of the National Women's Soccer League to be the team's local broadcast partner.
-Beginning with the 2024 season, games aired nationally on Ion Television are simulcast on the station.
-Scripps owns both Ion Television and KMCI.
+Beginning with the 2024 season, games aired nationally on Ion Television, which Scripps owns, are simulcast on the station.

 In 2024, KMCI and sister station KSHB announced an agreement with the University of Missouri–Kansas City to air select men's and women's basketball games.
 KMCI also broadcasts games of the Kansas City Comets of the Major Arena Soccer League.